| City/Town: • Hominy |

-Erected with the funds from the Separate School fund was the Carver “Colored” School of Hominy.
-Costing around $20,000 the new buff brick, L-shaped single-story building included four rooms, a gym/auditorium with a stage.
-It was to replace a two-room frame building that previously provided education for the African American community in the city.
 The name is thought to have been given to honor George Washington Carver, a famous African American scientist.
 The faculty hired consisted of Principal G.W.
-Tilmon, Mrs. Tilmon and Miss I.T.
+Tilmon, Mrs. Tilmon, and Miss I.T.
 Corbett, all were in charge of providing the best education to the eighty-five students enrolled.
-A few years after being built the school received benefits from the WPA Hot School Lunch Project that aimed at providing children with soups, stews, dried fruit and puddings were just some of the items.
+A few years after being built, the school received benefits from the WPA Hot School Lunch Project, which aimed to provide children with soups, stews, dried fruit, and puddings were just some of the items.

-For a few decades after the building was used for various other activities and educational purposes including a head start facility.
-It finally fell abandoned and became the local party place for teens that vandalized and destroyed every window and object within it.
-The neglected structure became a danger even experiencing a fire and it was finally demolished leaving only the concrete foundation and pictures as a memory of what used to be.
+For a few decades after the building was used for various other activities and educational purposes, including a Head Start facility.
+It finally fell abandoned and became the local party place for teens who vandalized and destroyed every window and object within it.
+The neglected structure became a danger, even experiencing a fire, and it was finally demolished, leaving only the concrete foundation and pictures as a memory of what used to be.

 Gallery Below of Carver School